ndob/duktape-node/README.md

   * Formatting

 ## Known issues
-* Probably does not compile on other compilers than gcc (has been tested on linux/gcc4.8.1).
+* Probably does not compile on other compilers than gcc (has been tested on linux: gcc4.8.1, gcc4.6.4).
 * No async support from defined API-functions back to duktape (ie. no callbacks).